Kia and Hyundai Car Fires

 - 2011-2012 Hyundai Sonata

 In May 2018, Hyundai and Kia recalled 37,000 hybrid vehicles.
 The cars had an oil leak that could result in a fire.
 The leaking oil could drip onto parts of the engine and cause an electrical short.
-Then, the short leads to a fire.
+Then, the short lead to a fire.
 Most of the vehicles had HEV warning lights illuminated before the spontaneous fires.
 Affected vehicles include the 2017 Hyundai Ioniq and the 2017 Kia Niro.

 Current Kia and Hyundai Fire Lawsuits

 Then, even another pointed out damaged connecting rod bearings that caused the engines to fail.
-Metallic debris filled Sonata, Tucson and Santa Fe vehicles engines.
+Metallic debris-filled Sonata, Tucson and Santa Fe vehicles engines.
 Even a South Korean engineer from Hyundai admitted the engines had problems.

-When manufacturers produce unsafe products that create pain and suffering, you deserve compensation.
+When manufacturers produce unsafe products that create pain and suffering, they deserve compensation.
 Although no amount of money will change the fact that you have suffered a serious injury as a result of manufacturer irresponsibility, compensation will help offset your current and future medical costs, as well as provide for the pain and suffering you have experienced.
 By filing, you may also help protect other people and their families from needless distress.

 If you or someone you know experienced a spontaneous fire from a Kia or Hyundai vehicle, you may be eligible for compensation to ease the financial and emotional burdens you are experiencing.
 Contact us today to set up a free consultation, during which we will listen to your story, answer any questions you may have and discuss your legal rights and options.
 If you choose us to represent you, we will work with you on a contingency fee basis; this means you pay nothing until we have secured compensation for you, either through a jury verdict or settlement.